electrickite/pacpro/README.md

 and files containing package metadata.

-This project is an incomplete implementaton of a package provider and is missing a number of features.
+This project is an incomplete implementaton of a package provider and is missing a number of features supported by the official modx.com provider (notably download counts and pagination).
 However, it should enable a MODX site to search for and download transport packages.

 ## Requirements

   * [PHP](http://php.net) >= 5.6
   * [Composer](https://getcomposer.org)

+PacPro has been tested on Unix-like operating systems.

 ## Installation